Miso-ginger chicken salad is healthy, hearty and flavor-packed!

 Assembling the Salad

 - Toss together the cabbage, chicken, cilantro, carrots and scallion and miso-ginger dressing.
-Using your hand’s is helpful here you really want to work the dressing into all of the ingredients.
-Before serving taste your salad, it may need a pinch of salt or an extra squeeze of lime juice.
+Using your hand's is helpful here you really want to work the dressing into all of the ingredients.
+Season with salt.
 Divide the salad into bowls and top with the toasted almonds and sesame seeds.